-9 The Ling Moor Primary Academy will first accept all pupils with an education, health and care (EHC) plan (Children and Families Act 2014) that names the academy.
+- 8 Ling Moor Primary Academy will consider all applications for places at the academy.
+Where the number of applications is less than or equal to the published admission number, we will offer places to all those who have applied. - 9 Where the number of applications is greater than the published admission number, Ling Moor Primary Academy will first accept all pupils with an education, health and care (EHC) plan (as defined in the Children and Families Act 2014) that names the academy.